rakshithsherlocked/Netflix-gpt/README.md

 -> Build Movie List and Movie Card
 -> TMDB Image CDN URL
--> Using custom hooks for the movie lists accrodingly
+-> Using custom hooks for the movie lists accrodingly -> GPT search feature
+-> GPT search page and search bar
+-> Multi-Language Feature in our app